Get The Facts

 None of this funding required the use of asphalt pavement to “improve the trail.”

 Original federal funding (SAFETEA) discourages using funding in a way that harms parks, which are deemed a city’s “inventory of natural resources.”
-The Putnam Trail runs through wildlife preserves and state-protected wetlands.
+The Putnam Trail runs through Forever Wild preserves and state-protected wetlands.

-The city is 72% asphalt.
-The wetlands next to the Putnam Trail are YO-1 classed wetlands, which are the highest classification.
+The city is 72% asphalt, considered a major cause of heat-dome effect and climate change.
+The wetlands next to the Putnam Trail are YO-1 classed wetlands — the highest classification.
 Asphalt is not a Best Management Practice (BMP).
-The brook flows into the sewer system which contributes to sewage overflows downstream when the water treatment plant gets overwhelmed.
+The brook flows into a combined sewer that overwhelms a treatment plant downstream resulting in sewage getting dumped into the East River.

 Changes to the trail are supposed to maximally preserve the environment according to local, state and federal law.
 Replacement is supposed to be a “replacement in kind,” according to DEC requirements.
-See Local Law No. 31, 2009, pg.70.
+See Local Law No. 31, 2009, pg.
+58.

-Salt/sand cannot be used to clear snow because the area is environmentally-sensitive.
-Snowplowing is a wasted expenditure: Westchester County does not clear its side, so it is a costly expense, and environmentally-speaking, banked snow melting shifts water levels in the marsh dramatically, stressing wildlife.
+Salt/sand cannot be used to clear snow from the trail because of the presence of the wetlands.
+Snowplowing is also a wasted expenditure: Westchester County does not clear its side, so it is a costly expense, and environmentally-speaking, banked snow melting shifts water levels in the marsh dramatically, stressing wildlife.
 No amount of snowplowing without salt will make the trail bike-usable or ADA-compliant.

-Cycling is available only a few months a year and most people do not have the physical stamina to commute from Westchester County to Manhattan 5 days a week.
-A stone-dust path still provides access to bikes for that 1.5 miles, and would not affect whether a path south of the park is constructed.
+Cycling is available only a few months a year and most people do not have the physical stamina to commute from Westchester County to Manhattan 5 days a week and be able to function at work.
+A stone-dust path still provides access to bikes for that short 1.5 miles, it provides access to the 40 miles of paved path to the north.
+A stone-dust trail for that short length would not affect whether a path is constructed south of the park.

 “While the Commission recognizes that the application is for an amendment to the City Map and not for the review of a specific park design, the Commission is nevertheless pleased to note that the design recommendations were considered by the Department of Parks and Recreation, who responded in a Memorandum dated December 13, 2010, stating that due to the age of the railroad ties, they pose no threat to the environment or to the public and that the Public Design Commission requested that as many ties as possible be saved in order to preserve remaining elements of the rail line’s history.” – from a City Planning Commission memorandum dated Jan.
 5, 2011, pg.
 5.

-The original track was only 10-feet wide.
-Remaining ties belong to a side track used for maintenance about midway down the Trail.
+The original rail track was 10-feet wide.
+Remaining ties belong to a side track used for maintenance about midway-Trail.
 The rail line was single track.

-DEC permit requirements require “replacement in kind.”
+DEC permits require “replacement in kind.”
 Widening the trail to 15 ft and turning it into a bike speedway is not a “replacement in kind.”
+Natural surfaces ensure slower speeds so that others can enjoy the nature around the trail.

 A stone-dust trail does not have to be as wide as DPR’s 15 ft design which requires drainage side paths.
 A stone-dust design could be 8 ft, but NYSDOT says they ask for at least 10 ft.